Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

       - C
       - B

+When picking up 3, 5, 6, or 7 tips, extra tips will be left at the front of each column.
+You can use these tips with a different nozzle configuration, or you can manually re-rack them at the end of your protocol for future use.

 Here is the start of a protocol that imports the ``PARTIAL_COLUMN`` and ``ALL`` layout constants, loads an 8-channel pipette, and sets it to pick up four tips:

 .. code-block:: python